NHER 26803 (Monument record) - Earthworks of probable post medieval sea and flood defences

 Summary

 A group of earthwork banks of probable post medieval date are visible on vertical aerial photographs from 1946 and 1967.
 These are likely to relate to sea and flood defences alongside the Heacham Harbour tidal creek.
+Some sections of the banks are visible as earthworks on visualised lidar data from a survey flown in 2018 and it is probable that they still survive.

 Protected Status/Designation